The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 On a scale smaller than that of the gravitationally interacting planetesimals, dust particles are spawned and are propelled outwards by stellar radiation pressure \citep[][]{burns1979radiation,wyatt2008review}.
 Detailed modeling of this effect will take us too far afield.
 Instead, we post process our simulations, parametrizing the effect through the $\beta$-parameter, the ratio between radiation pressure and the gravitational forcing, which we take to be inversely proportional to the geometric cross section of dust grains.
 Thus on the disc scale, $\beta$ features a distribution that is related to the size distribution of dust grains, with smaller particles featuring more sensitivity to radiation pressure.
-As a function of parent planetesimal orbital elements (unprimed), the orbital elements of the dust particles (primed) are defined as \citep{burns1979radiation}:
+As a function of parent planetesimal orbital elements (unprimed), the orbital elements of the dust particles (primed) are given by \citep{burns1979radiation}:

-where $f$ is the true anomaly of the parent planetesimal, which is drawn in our computations from a uniform distribution \citep[see][for a discussion on changing the distribution]{lee2016primer} .
+where $f$ is the true anomaly of the parent planetesimal.
+Given the orbit averaged nature of our simulations, we retrieve the distribution of planetesimal true anomalies from a uniform distribution of mean anomalies via the Kepler equation.

 Allowing for radiation pressure on dust grains, we compute the eccentricity of the simulated disc that can be imaged in scattered starlight.
 We do so for different fixed values of $\beta$ corresponding to different dust grain sizes, which can in turn be observed at different imaging wavelengths \citep[e.g.,][]{hughes2018debris}.
 We also compute the disc eccentricity assuming the dust size distribution inferred in \citet{crotts2021deep}.
 The authors obtained for the latter a power law with index $q= 3.19^{+0.11}_{-0.20}$, from which we infer $dN/d\beta \varpropto \beta^{1.19}.$ This distribution is only slightly different from that of a collisional cascade, which is characterized by $q\approx 3.5$ \citep{dohnanyi1969collisional}.
-Our $\beta$-distribution extends to a maximum value, $\beta_{\rm max}$, which marks a marginally bound orbit, and is defined for every parent planetesimal as:
+Our $\beta$-distribution extends to a maximum value, $\beta_{\rm max}$, which marks a marginally bound orbit\footnote{To be sure, dust grains are likely to encounter HD 106906 b before hitting this limit, which would suggest a smaller upper-bound on $\beta$.
+This effect is worthy of consideration along with others ignored in this preliminary look at radiation pressure.}, and is defined for every parent planetesimal as: